-How Need Is Determined
+How Need is Determined

 The financial information you and your family provide on your Free Application for Federal Student Aid (FAFSA) is analyzed by the federal need analysis processor using “Federal Methodology,” a standard formula established by Congress.
 It is used by the federal processor to calculate: